macrat/ayd-web-scenario-plugin/REFERENCE.md

 #### `tocsv(values, [header])`

-Make an iterator that encode `values` to CSV lines.
+Make an iterator that encode `values` to CSV string.

 The parameter `values` can be a table of tables, or an iterator function that returns a table.